 The Accounting and Finance Show, New York, is under new management, and this year will feature six different tracks for attendees to follow.
-Accounting professionals will be able to attend sessions on technology, tax management, wealth management, practice management, and funding, bookkeeping and payroll.
+Accounting professionals will be able to attend sessions on technology, tax management, wealth management, practice management, funding, bookkeeping and payroll.
 There will also be a finance director’s summit.

 The event, which is free of charge to attend, will be held July 11-12, 2018, at the Javits Center in New York.

-Previously, when the conference was under the purview of Flagg Management, The Accounting and Finance Show featured about 12 to 15 speakers, and covered subjects that focused mainly on tax.
+Previously, when the conference was under the purview of Flagg Management, the Accounting and Finance Show featured about 12 to 15 speakers, and covered subjects that focused mainly on tax.
 It was a smaller, regional show, and the attendance averaged at about 1,100.

-Khemai also said that the the six new topic streams will enable the conference to cover subjects like blockchain technology, accounting for cryptocurrencies, forensic accounting, diversity and inclusion in accounting, and the future of wealth management.
+Brain also said that the the six new topic streams will enable the conference to cover subjects like blockchain technology, accounting for cryptocurrencies, forensic accounting, diversity and inclusion in accounting, and the future of wealth management.

 The keynote speaker will be Kelvin Joseph, chief operating offers and chief marketing officer of sports marketing agency Steiner Sports.
-He started his accounting career at EY, and became chief financial officer of Steiner Sports less than a decade later.
+He started his accounting career at EY and became chief financial officer of Steiner Sports less than a decade later.